 Our benchmark is the CPP Reference Portfolio, which comprises a group of broad market indices that embody the long-term investment objectives and associated risk that were envisioned by the CPP stewards at the time of the CPP reforms in 1997.
 This model portfolio is approved by the board of directors for accountability and measurement purposes only and does not act as a target portfolio for the actual CPP Fund.
 We seek to generate value-added returns above this benchmark over the long term.

-CPPIB continued to diversify its investment portfolio across asset classes and geographies, making significant investments in eight different countries.
+CPPIB continued to diversify its investment portfolio across asset classes and geographies, making significant investments in eleven different countries.

 No, we have maintained our long-term investment strategy and the strategic asset weightings for the portfolio.
 In October 2009, the board of directors and senior management reaffirmed the investment strategy and we continue to capitalize on our comparative advantages and to build internal capabilities to execute on this strategy.